The world’s most expensive passport is the Turkish passport, priced at 309 USD or 11,281 TL for a 10-year validity passport.

 Afghanistan | $120 | 7 |

-Note: All data was collected via multiple channels including official government websites and other available sources.
+Note: All data was collected via multiple channels, including official government websites and other available sources.

-FAQs About Passport Costs Worldwide
+Frequently Asked Questions About Passport Costs Worldwide

 What is the most expensive passport in Europe?